nkoomson/hello-world/README.md

 Hi All!

-My name is Nelson koomson and my major is studying Computer Science.
+My name is Nelson Koomson and my major is studying Computer Science.